 Brown University prohibits illicit drug activity and/or paraphernalia used in illicit drug activity by any of its students, on its premises, or as part of any of its activities.

-Student living units (sanctioned or specially assigned residential groups such as language houses, social residence halls, fraternities, freshmen units, etc.) that shelter or encourage illicit drug activity will be subject to discipline and possibly to dissolution through procedures outlined in the Student Conduct Procedures, the Residential Council Guidelines, or University emergency procedures.
+Student living units (sanctioned or specially assigned residential groups such as Greek Houses, Program Houses, Theme Houses, etc.) that shelter or encourage illicit drug activity will be subject to discipline and possibly to dissolution through procedures outlined in the Student Conduct Procedures, the Residential Council Guidelines, or University emergency procedures.
 This will be in addition to any disciplinary action taken against individuals.